 1. Commercial judgement

-No preparation is required for the Capp online assessment, which is based on Linklater's agile mindset framework.
+CAPP Critical Reasoning Test is an online assessment, which is based on Linklater's agile mindset framework.
+No preparation is required for the CAPP online assessment.
 Instead, Linklater's hiring managers are keen to see how you think, how you work under pressure, and what sort of employee you're likely to be based on how you do in the assessment.

 During the assessment, you'll be required to answer questions on a whole range of scenarios, from global transactions to challenges that require you to exercise critical thinking.